Yandex Cloud

 What happens when a DBMS version becomes deprecated?What happens when a DBMS version becomes deprecated?

-One month after the database version becomes deprecated, Managed Service for MySQL® automatically sends email notifications to the owners of DB clusters created with this version.
+One month after a DBMS version becomes deprecated, Managed Service for MySQL® automatically sends email notifications to the owners of database clusters created with that version.

 How do you calculate usage cost for a database host?How do you calculate usage cost for a database host?